Use a light or dark appearance on your Mac

 Dark is a dark appearance that doesn’t change.
 Dark Mode darkens the color scheme so the content you’re working on stands out, while windows and controls seem to recede into the background.
 It’s effective for viewing documents, presentations, photos, movies, webpages, and more.

 Tip: You can quickly turn Dark Mode on or off in Control Center.
-In the menu bar, click Control Center , click anywhere in Display, then click Dark Mode.
+In the menu bar, click Control Center , click Display, then click Dark Mode.

-Some dynamic desktop pictures may provide still images so the desktop picture doesn’t distract from the light or dark appearance.
-For example, if you chose the dark appearance during macOS setup, the desktop picture is set to a dark still image.
-You can change this setting in Desktop preferences.
+Some dynamic wallpaper pictures may provide still images so the wallpaper doesn’t distract from the light or dark appearance.
+For example, if you chose the dark appearance during macOS setup, the wallpaper is set to a dark still image.
+You can change this picture.
+See Wallpaper settings.